Alexander Gregory Barmine: Testimony

-On December 14, 1948, after an interview with Federal Bureau of Investigation agents, Barmine revealed that Soviet GRU Director Yan Karlovich Berzin had informed him prior to his 1937 defection that American professor and former Office of War Information director Owen Lattimore was a Soviet agent.
-In 1952, Barmine testified under oath before a Senate Subcommittee on Internal Security (McCarran Committee) that he was told by Soviet GRU Director Berzin that Lattimore was "one of our men".
+On December 14, 1948, after an interview with Federal Bureau of Investigation agents, Barmine revealed that Soviet GRU Director Yan Karlovich Berzin had informed him before his 1937 defection that American professor and former Office of War Information director Owen Lattimore was a Soviet agent.
+In 1952, Barmine testified under oath before a Senate Subcommittee on Internal Security (the McCarran Committee) that he had been told by Soviet GRU Director Berzin that Lattimore was "one of our men".

-In his memoirs, Barmine related how he and fellow members of the Soviet GRU were surprised to learn of the burgeoning support for Soviet communism among intellectuals in the Western democracies after the release of Soviet propaganda on the Five Year Plan, just when he and other commanders had begun to lose hope in the Bolshevik revolution.
+In his memoirs, Barmine recounted how he and fellow members of the Soviet GRU were surprised to learn of the burgeoning support for Soviet communism among intellectuals in the Western democracies after the release of Soviet propaganda about the Five-Year Plan, just when he and other commanders had begun to lose hope in the Bolshevik Revolution.
 This revelation soon inspired a massive Soviet espionage and propaganda effort worldwide, with particular emphasis on nations with democratic governments.

 Later years

-From 1964 to 1972, Barmine served as senior adviser on Soviet affairs at the U.S. Information Agency.
+From 1964 to 1972, Barmine served as a senior adviser on Soviet affairs at the U.S. Information Agency.
 Barmine won three awards for outstanding public service while in the federal government.

 Family

-After attending the Red Army's general staff school, he was eventually assigned to the Soviet Foreign Office and Commissariat of Trade.
+After attending the Red Army's General Staff School, he was eventually assigned to the Soviet Foreign Office and the Commissariat of Trade.
 He married a widow with prominent connections in the Communist Party, Olga Federovna, and the two traveled to Soviet Turkestan to work in the party apparatus.
-There they both became ill with severe cases of malaria.
+There, they both became ill with severe cases of malaria.
 Returning to Moscow, the couple had twin boys, but his wife died in childbirth.

 In 1948, Barmine married Edith Kermit Roosevelt, granddaughter of President Theodore Roosevelt.
 They had one daughter, Margot Roosevelt.
 In 1952, they divorced.
 Barmine then married Halyna Barmine.

-Alexander Barmine died aged 88 on December 25, 1987, in Rockville, Maryland.
+Alexander Barmine died at age 88 on December 25, 1987, in Rockville, Maryland.